By Eric Peters, Automotive Columnist Photo courtesy of CARICOS

-This makes for a more pleasant — and confidence-inspiring — driving experience.
+This makes for a pleasant — and confidence-inspiring — driving experience.

 AT THE CURB

-But the main thing — the desirable thing for a vehicle of this type — is the footprint, physical as well as psychological.
-Thus, size is accentuated — not toned down.
+Size is accentuated — not toned down.
 Everything from the 22 inch wheels up seems deliberately intended to convey massiveness, without apology.
-You will be noticed, feared — and perhaps loathed, too.
+You will be noticed, feared … and yes, loathed, too.

-About seventeen and a half feet (208.3 inches) stem to stern — which makes it about a foot longer than the Lexus LX570 (196.5 inches).
-Even the standard-bearing ship-of-the-line, the Cadillac Escalade, only tapes out at 202.5 inches (you can up the ante, size-wise, by selecting the extended wheelbase version of the Escalade.
-It measures 222.9 inches — longer than a ’70 Buick Electra 225!)
+The Q stretches nearly 18 feet (208.3 inches) stem to stern — which makes it about a foot longer than the Lexus LX570 (196.5 inches).
+Even the standard-bearing ship-of-the-line, the Cadillac Escalade, only tapes out at 203.9 inches (though you can up the ante by selecting the extended wheelbase version of the Escalade, the ESV.
+It measures 224.3 inches — longer than a ’70 Buick Electra 225!)